rcook/r6502/README.md

 Note that r6502 does not currently implement any undocumented 6502 opcodes and will panic if any are encountered.

-# r6502

-This is the emulator and debugger.

-# r6502validation

-This runs the 6502 validation suite.

 # Licence

 [MIT License](LICENSE)